VigneshwaranSooriyamoorthy/cypress-cucumber-multi-reporter/README.md

 # cypress-cucumber-multi-reporter
-BDD Cypress project with HTML and JUnit reports
+Cypress BDD project with mochawesome HTML and JUnit reports

 ## Start with
 - Clone the project